 Social Isolation vs. Loneliness

 The difficulty of quantifying loneliness within a country stems from the subjective interpretation that this condition may entail, considering how it bases its roots on the specific conditions of the individual, as well as its perception of what it means to feels alone.
 For instance, DiJulio, Hamel, Muñana, and Brodie (2018) found that people with debilitating conditions, low income, single, or divorced, were more likely to report feeling lonely, to rates almost equal to those with an objective low number of friends within their social group.
 This type of loneliness could be interpreted as a perceived lack of social support and a loss of cohesion and trust for both established institutions and the community at large, much in the vein of Putnam’s definition of a social capital (Putnam, 2000).
-Literature based on this initial definition distinguishes social loneliness with emotional loneliness, the former being what was just described, while the latter being a factor of intimacy and depth of relationships that is more difficult to quantify (Prohaska et al., 2020).
+Literature based on this initial definition distinguishes social loneliness from emotional loneliness, the former being what was just described, while the latter being a factor of intimacy and depth of relationships that is more difficult to quantify (Prohaska et al., 2020).

 This study specifically addresses emotional loneliness, which varies depending on the individual’s cognitive Comparison Level (CL) of friendship needs (Thibaut & Kelley, 1959); in other words, the number and depth of intimate relationships required for the fulfillment of a satisfying level of connectedness.
 Russel, Cutrona, McRae and Gomez (2012) further elaborate on a non-liner relationship between the number of friends one possesses and his cognitively desirable CL, as social groups extended past this limit may result in decreases in satisfaction equal to a lack of intimate relationships.
 It should be noted that consideration of one aspect of loneliness does not preclude another: development conditions may lead people to have differential ideals of social network depth, and other conditions, such as cultural differences (DiJulio, Hamel, Muñana, & Brodie, 2018), residential location (Van Beek & Patulny, 2021), and dramatic life events (i.e., COVID-19; Luchetti et al., 2020) may temper these expectations due to exogenous limitations.